Exploring the Sustainable Development Goals

 People love to say, ‘Give a man a fish, and he’ll eat for a day.
 Teach a man to fish, and he’ll eat for a lifetime.’
 What they don’t say is, ‘And it would be nice if you gave him a fishing rod.’Trevor Noah

-He’s right—in order to succeed, a fisherman must have both the skills to fish and the rod itself.
-The skills to fish are irrelevant if a fisherman doesn’t have a rod.
-But Opportunity International knows the rod itself is irrelevant if he can’t get to the lake or doesn’t know where the good places to fish are.
-And even the fullest nets won’t earn him any money if he can’t reach customers once he brings in his catch.
+He’s right—in order to succeed, a fisherman or woman must have both the skills to fish and the rod itself.
+The skills to fish are irrelevant if they don’t have a rod.
+But Opportunity International knows the rod itself is irrelevant if they can’t get to the lake or doesn’t know where the good places to fish are.
+And even the fullest nets won’t earn them any money if they can’t reach customers once they bring in the catch.

-That’s why we go one step further, connecting the fisherman to an entire fishing village where he can buy bait and sell his day’s catch at the local market for a good price.
+That’s why we go one step further, connecting the fisherman to an entire fishing village where they can buy bait and sell the day’s catch at the local market for a good price.

 In many ways, SDG9 feels like the “boring” Goal:

 Build resilient infrastructure, promote sustainable industrialization and foster innovation.Sustainable Development Goal 9